 Building a solution is tempting — but be wary of the promise of a custom-built solution.
 Data science is an evolving field — what you design for your system now is almost guaranteed to be out of date by the time you deploy it.
 The right system requires research and experimentation that can take a while and eat up your resources in implementation and training.
 And if it is not being powered by enough data, it will not yield accurate insights.

 Consider buying a solution that fits into your current infrastructure and operational strategy — that is purpose-built based on a long history of data and experience, designed to follow best practices and adapt to your unique environment and needs.
-The sooner you can get something usable and working, the sooner any data science solution will be able to start learning and adapting, gathering data and delivering value.
+But be aware of systems that rely on extensive configuration — these often require constant management and tending.

 How to get the most out of AIOps